-- 63. The company may be asked to refer to its exchanges with the FRC, when the company makes a change to a significant aspect of its reporting in its next Report in response to the review.
+- 63. The company may be asked to refer to its exchanges with FRC Staff, or the Conduct Committee, as applicable, when the company makes a change to a significant aspect of its reporting in its next Report in response to the review.
 The company should invite their comment on the reference prior to publication of the Report. - 64.
 The Report should be clear as to the nature of the change, how the underlying issue has been resolved, and whether or not the review has been fully concluded.
 Where there are matters that are yet to be resolved, the company may be asked to disclose their nature and potential impact.